paulabergman/intro-to-biostats-r/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:cb2334e4d3
 ## Checking out the data!

-When taking a first look at the data it is often good to visualize the variables.
-This is how you get the first idea of their distributions and can spot the possible outliers (Outliers are the kind of values that are very different from the other values.)
+When you get a new data set, it is a good practice to first give it a quick overview: to check how many samples you have, how many variables you have, how many females/males, what is the age distrtibution for example.
+For categorical variables, table() is a good idea and for continous variables use summary().
+To know what variables you have in your data, just type colnames(data).

 *** =instructions
  - Find out how many observations does the cardiac-data contain.
  - Find out how many observations does the diabetes-data contain.
+ - Find out how many females are in cardiac-data.
+ - Find out how many female are in diabetes- data.
- - Draw a barplot of the variable 'gender' in diabetes-dataset.
+ - What is the age-range in cardiac-data?
- - Draw a histogram of the variable 'age' in cardiac-dataset.
+ - What is the age-range in diabetes-data?

 *** =hint
 Checking the dimensions of the dataset is a good way to find out how many observations are there.